imabhays/imabhays.github.io/_posts/2023-05-12-s3-cn-subnet-pre.md

 ## Prerequisites for Subnetting

 Let's have a clear understanding of basic terms before starting actual subnetting.
+If you have a foundational knowledge of networking, then you might want to visit the [subnetting Ip4]({% post_url 2023-05-12-s3-cn-subnetting %})

 ## Some important & frequently used terms